Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 Once an entrypoint is parsed into an AST, 27 distinct AST transformations are applied that weed out syntax and type errors, and gradually transform the AST into something that can easily be converted into _pluthon_.
 The last transformation step performs the actual conversion to a _pluthon_ AST.
 The conversion to the on-chain _UPLC_ format is handled by the _pluthon_ library and is out of scope of this library.

 Each of the following steps is implemented using a recursive top-down visitor pattern, where each visit is responsible for continuing the recursion of child nodes.
-This is the same approach as the python internals.
+This is the same approach that is used in the python internal codebase.

 1. Resolves `ImportFrom` statements respecting the `from <pkg> import *` format, mimicking the python module resolution behavior to get the module file path, then calling the standard `parse()` method, and recursively resolving nested `from <pkg> import *` statements in the imported modules.
 This step ignores imports of builtin modules.
 The `from <pkg> import *` AST node is transformed into a list of statements, all sharing the same scope.
 2. Throws an error when detecting a `return` statement outside a function definition.
 3. (Optional) Subexpressions that can be evaluated to constant python values are replaced by their `Constant(value)` equivalents.
-4. Removes a deprecated python 3.8 AST node
+4. Removes a deprecated python 3.8 AST node.
 5. Replaces augmented assignment by their simple assignment equivalents.
-Eg. `a += 1` is tranformed into `a = a + 1`
+Eg. `a += 1` is tranformed into `a = a + 1`.
 6. Replaces comparison chains by a series of binary operations.
-Eg. `a < b < c` is transformed into `(a < b) and (b < c)`
+Eg. `a < b < c` is transformed into `(a < b) and (b < c)`.
 7. Replaces tuple unpacking expressions in assignments and for-loops, by multiple single assignments.
 Eg. `(a, b) = <tuple-expr>` is transformed into:

    ```